For one of the very first times, we pre-planned very little of our one week vacation to Hilton Head Island in South Carolina.

 - Fish Haul Park

 - Mitchelville Beach Park

-We enjoyed Coligny Beach Park because of the beautifully done walkway leading into the beach, although Driessen Beach Park offers a quieter beach, with a wooden path serving as an entrance to this beach.
+We enjoyed Coligny Beach Park because of the beautifully done walkway leading to the beach, although Driessen Beach Park offers a quieter beach, with a wooden path serving as an entrance to this beach.

 I also suggest taking a quick surfing lesson, then just enjoying the day by renting a board, then either by riding the waves, or sleeping under an umbrella, just enjoying all the beauty that Hilton Head has to offer.